Our Advertising Vision

 Why we created EthicalAds

-So we bootstrapped our own advertising platform.
+Without a good alternative, we decided to build our own advertising platform.
 We built our own ad server and did our own ad sales.
 It wasn't easy, but as we talked about in our 2018 blog post: ethical advertising works.
 We're thrilled to be able to bring our vision of advertising to open source developers everywhere.

 We targeted developers first because as developers ourselves, we understand the massive downsides of the current advertising industry.
 This includes malware, slow site performance, and huge databases of your personal data being sold to the highest bidder.
 We didn't want to be a part of that and from talking to our users at Read the Docs, there seemed to be lots of other folks out there who didn't either.